Parametric solutions of turbulent incompressible flows in OpenFOAM via the proper generalised decomposition: Proper generalised decomposition for parametric turbulent flow problems

-where the parametric function $\psi^m$ in the integrals above stems from the restriction of the high-dimensional residuals to the tangent manifold in the spatial direction, see appendix~\ref{sc:appPGD-SA}.
-By eploiting the separated expression of $\nuTpgd^{m-1}$, the residual can be rewritten as
+where the parametric function $\psi^m$ in the integrals above stems from the restriction of the high-dimensional residuals $\mathcal{R}_{\nu}$ to the tangent manifold in the spatial direction.
+By eploiting the separated expression of $\nuTpgd^{m-1}$ in terms of its spatial and parametric modes, the residual can be rewritten as